House of Dextra: Cross-embodied Co-design for Dexterous Hands: Experiments

 We evaluate our co-design framework on three dexterous manipulation tasks, including one with simulation and real-world deployment for in-hand rotation using generated designs.
 Our experiments demonstrate that cross-embodiment learning paired with modular hardware graph grammars enables efficient and generalizable co-design for manipulation without sacrificing the runtime or dexterity commonly lost when using traditional co-design control methods.
 We show successful performance across multiple tasks and demonstrate effective sim-to-real transfer.

 \textbf{Environments.} We test the co-design framework across three manipulation tasks, including sim-to-real in-hand rotation.
 These tasks comprise in-hand rotation, grasping on a table top, and object flipping about the z axis on a table top with fifteen randomized objects.
 We run 50 iterations with 40 designs at each iterations.
-Each design is tested across 128 randomized environments including randomized joint positions, physical parameters, and object type.
-Please see \ref{fig:tasks-results} for setup.
+Each evaluation cycle tests candidate designs in parallel across 2048 randomized simulation environments, including randomized initial joint states, physical parameters, and object type.
+See \ref{fig:tasks-results} for setup.

-\textbf{Baselines.} We compare our co-design framework against the following baselines for in-hand rotation: (1) RoboGrammar~\citep{zhao_robogrammar_2020}, a procedural generation algorithm using graph-based design rules and local search optimization for robot morphology design; (2) Monte Carlo Tree Search, a tree-based exploration method that systematically searches the design space by building a search tree and using random rollouts for evaluation; (3)Our method with MPPI control (4)the LEAP hand with vision trained on a single object trained with PPO \cite{shaw_leap_2023}(5) A blind LEAP robot hand with our randomized objects for comparison to standard hardware.
+\textbf{Baselines.} We compare our co-design framework against the following baselines for in-hand rotation: (1) RoboGrammar~\citep{zhao_robogrammar_2020}, a procedural generation algorithm using graph-based design rules and local search optimization for robot morphology design; (2) Monte Carlo Tree Search, a tree-based exploration method that systematically searches the design space by building a search tree and using random rollouts for evaluation; (3) Our method with MPPI control; (4) The LEAP hand with vision trained on a single object trained with PPO \cite{shaw_leap_2023}; (5) A blind LEAP hand with our randomized objects for comparison to standard hardware.

 Compared to these baselines, our method achieves finer control and is able to successfully complete manipulation tasks.
 Robogrammar achieves a best design rotation speed of 0.26 rad/s and a time to fall of 4.63 seconds for the in-hand rotation task.
-By contrast, our best designs without fine tuning achieves a 1.85 rad/sec in simulation with no time to fall over the evaluation time of three minutes.
+By contrast, our best designs without fine tuning achieves a 1.85 rad/s in simulation with no time to fall over the evaluation time of three minutes.
 Monte Carlo performs worse than the graph heuristic search, with a time to fall of 2.71 seconds.
 We find reinforcement learning is substantially better suited for manipulation co-design tasks as it can better overcome sparse rewards, long horizon tasks, and achieve complex finger gaits needed for true dexterity.